Teradata/product-help/IMC/Utilization/Utilization-card.md

 ### Utilization

-Review percentage of CPU and Disk I/O used across all Advanced SQL Engine nodes.
+Review percentage of CPU and Disk IO used across all Advanced SQL Engine nodes.